Finite Riesz products and Ornstein non-inequalities on quantum tori: Introduction

 Because the nature of the article lies on different areas of mathematical analysis (e.g. harmonic analysis, von Neumann algebras, operator theory, etc.), Section \ref{Intro} is purely introductory and it aims to give the absolutely necessary background material for this article in a comprehensive way, even if this could be considered to be rather trivial sometimes.
 The motivation for our work is the concept of Riesz products (defined on the usual commutative torus $\mathbb{T}^2$) as well as the way that they provide the machinery for obtaining an Ornstein non-inequality.
 The necessary definitions are given in Section \ref{RP&ONI}.
 Because our main goal is to develop analogues of the Ornstein phenomenon in the non-commutative world, in Section \ref{NC} we briefly discuss the concept of non-commutative integration and Section \ref{IRA} provides us with the definition of the non-commutative (or quantum) torus.

-In Section \ref{Prel}, we briefly present the two main proving tools that we use.
-Namely, a particular construction of finite Riesz products and an Ornstein non-inequality on the commutative torus $\mathbb{T}^2$ as well as a particular notion of continuity, within the context of continuous fields of C$^*$-algebras.
+In Section \ref{Prel}, we briefly present the main proving tools that we take from the commutative case.
+Namely, a particular construction of finite Riesz products and an Ornstein non-inequality on the commutative torus $\mathbb{T}^2$.

 Section \ref{NCRP} is devoted to finite non-commutative Riesz products.
 More precisely, in Section \ref{Def}, we introduce these products and we state our main theorem (i.e. Theorem \ref{main}).
 Section \ref{Lemmas} comprises the statements and the proofs of all the necessary lemmata that will finally lead to the proof of Theorem \ref{main}, which is demonstrated in Section \ref{Proof}.